oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-deductions.md

 ![apps](https://media.giphy.com/media/jAe22Ec5iICCk/giphy.gif)

-This section may be most beneficial to freelance web developers who may be paying a subscription fee for different software.
-But this also applies to other freelancers who may want to user <b>enterprise software</b> to increase their productivity.
-You can deduct the amount paid in case for the tax year from your income.
+This section may be most beneficial to freelance web developers who may be paying a subscription fee for various types of software.
+But this also applies to other freelancers who use <b>enterprise software</b> to increase their productivity.
+You can deduct the amount paid in cash for the tax year from your gross income.
 Software also includes paid <b>apps</b>.
-All of these can be considered office expenses, but because they are intangible people may not  consider them as an expense.

 <h4>Lost Income</h4>